The basics of acids, bases, and salts in a simple and easy-to-understand way.Â

 Example:- NaOH ⟶ Na+ + OH¯

-(ii) Poly-acidic bases:- Those bases which produce more than one hydroxyl ion per molecule are called poly-acidic bases.
+(ii) Poly-acidic bases:- Those bases that produce more than one hydroxyl ion per molecule are called poly-acidic bases.
 It may be divided into di-acidic bases and tri-acidic bases.

 Example of di-acidic.
 Mg(OH)2 ⟶ Mg+ + + 2OH¯